jakearchibald/wittr/README.md

 npm run serve -- --server-port=8000 --config-server-port=8001
 ```

-If you want to update the port, you could update the command in docker-compose.yml
+If you want to update the port, you could update the command in start.sh

 ## Troubleshooting